 After I got into HAM network, I wondered if I could use my Motorola CP200 VHF 4-channel transceiver to hit a repeater or chat with other HAM operators on simplex.
 So, I pulled it out of my closet.
 It, of course, like everything else I own, was in perfect condition — not a scratch or scuff mark, as you can see in the pictures.

 So, I tried to send a signal out, and, of course, it didn’t work; because, the frequencies were exclusive just for my Ferrari group.
-So, I did some research and with the help of Ryan (KG6CWE) and Desmond (KC6VHG), I contacted a Motorola authorized dealer and brought my transceiver to get programmed with the repeaters and simplex frequencies I use.
+So, I programmed Maritime (MAR) VHF frequencies into it; and, I use it for maritime activities (e.g., sailing, Zodiak travels, and so on).

-I’m so happy with my now civilian Motorola CP200 VHF 4-channel transceiver; and, now, I’m a Motorola groupie.
-I’m looking out for a new Motorola XTS5000 — any leads?
+I’m so happy with my now civilian Motorola CP200 VHF 4-channel transceiver; and, now, I’m a Motorola junkie.
+I’m looking out for a new Motorola XPR 7550e.

 /s/ Alfonso Faustino (K6ASF)